rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 Instead of continuing to follow the same file naming pattern we used previously, we can do what the note suggests:

-1. Make a new *directory* named *network*, the parent module's name
+1. Make a new *directory* named *network*, the parent module’s name
 2. Move the *src/network.rs* file into the new *network* directory and rename it so that it is now *src/network/mod.rs*
 3. Move the submodule file *src/server.rs* into the *network* directory